-25.3 Financial and other information Notes on Rule 25.3 J18 Offeree board circular combined with offer document Offeree board circular published after offer document J18 J18 25.4 Interests and dealings Notes on Rule 25.4 J18 When directors resign Competing offerors J19 J19 25.5 Directors' service contracts J20 Notes on Rule 25.5 1.
-Particulars to be disclosed J20 2.
-Recent increases in remuneration J20 25.6 Arrangements in relation to dealings J21 25.7 Other information J21 25.8 Fees and expenses J21 25.9 Employee representatives' opinion and pension scheme trustees' opinion Notes on Rule 25.9 J22 1.
-Offeree company's responsibility for costs J22 Notification of the rights of employee representatives and pension scheme trustees under Rule 25.9 J22 RULE 26.
-DOCUMENTS TO BE PUBLISHED ON A WEBSITE J23 26.1 Documents, announcements and information to be published on a website during an offer J23 26.2 Documents to be published on a website following the announcement of a firm offer J23 26.3 Documents to be published on a website following 10.4 the making of an offer Notes on Rule 26 J24 1.
-Period for which documents etc. to be made available J25 2.
-Website to be used for publication J25 3.
-"Read-only" format J25 4.
-Shareholders, persons with information rights and other persons outside the UK, the Channel Islands and the Isle of Man J25 5.
-Amendment etc. of documents published on a J25 website and entering into new documents required to be published on a website J26 6.
-Agreements between an offeror and the trustees of the offeree company's pension scheme(s) J26 Announcements not required to be published on a website J26
+25.3 Financial and other information Notes on Rule 25.3 J18

+Offeree board circular combined with offer document Offeree board circular published after offer document

+25.4 Interests and dealings Notes on Rule 25.4 J18

+1. When directors resign J19

+2. Competing offerors J19

+25.5 Directors' service contracts J20

+Notes on Rule 25.5

+1. Particulars to be disclosed J20

+2. Recent increases in remuneration J20

+25.6 Arrangements in relation to dealings J21

+25.7 Other information J21

+25.8 Fees and expenses J21

+25.9 Employee representatives' opinion and pension

+scheme trustees' opinion J22

+Notes on Rule 25.9

+1. Offeree company's responsibility for costs J22

+2. Notification of the rights of employee representatives ;

+and pension scheme trustees under Rule 25.9 J22

+RULE 26.
+DOCUMENTS TO BE PUBLISHED ON A WEBSITE J23

+26.1 Documents, announcements and information to be

+published on a website during an offer J23

+26.2 Documents to be published on a website following the

+announcement of a firm offer J23

+26.3 Documents to be published on a website following

+the making of an offer J24

+Notes on Rule 26

+1. Period for which documents etc. to be made

+available J25

+2. Website to be used for publication J25

+3. "Read-only" format J25

+4. Shareholders, persons with information rights and

+other persons outside the EEA J25

+5. Amendment etc. of documents published on a

+website and entering into new documents required

+to be published on a website J26

+6. Agreements between an offeror and the trustees 100

+of the offeree company's pension scheme(s) J26

+Announcements not required to be published on a wabaita 100

+on a website J26